fraterenz/Project/README.md

 # Abstract

-To investigate our hypothesis, we contrast **popular** articles vs **non-popular** articles on Wikipedia.
+**How do we beat top-ranking Wikipedia content?**

+We suppose that Wikipedia is facing the common problem as pages in Google.
+Highly popular articles are popular also because they have a lot of backlinks or pages that are redirected to them.
+Imagine you're a journalist or a active blogger writing about an article on Afghanistan news.
+You google and enter the `Afghanistan` article on Wikipedia to get the resources quickly.
+Entering wikipedia articles through search engines such as Google can be tricky because even if it yields decent amount of content, you will never find an unpopular Wikipedia page.
+Once you find enough content on Wikipedia, you'll return to your adored search engine.
+So, why would you keep searching for that unpopular `inexistent` page?

 As a pilot-phase, we focus solely on articles that all have as common subject: `civilian attack`, `civil conflict`, `military conflict`.
 In other words, we look at such subject-related articles and quantify their popularity and importance using a score with different **metrics** detailed below.

-Our objective is to showcase articles which are well known *(‘Syria war, ...’)* in comparison to articles which are less heard-of, less *popular* so that journalists,  aspiring writers or people can be informed by other facts.
-It can also help a journalist if he is having a writer’s block or has run out of stories to write about.
-To determine the *popularity* of an article, we define a metric of popularity based on 4 metrics:
+Our goal is to showcase articles which may be less popular so that you can be informed by facts and topics you may search or need using English Wikipedia.
+This can help promote less visible articles so that they can be improved, edited, viewed and thus contribute to our knowledge of the on-going events!

+Also, for a journalist, it may really be helpful because instead of covering incredibly adverstised topics, they may get the opportunity to be the first to right their own story about an uncovered subject.
+Their research can improve the article visibility and give more importance to a hidden world.

+We hypothesize that unkown articles are not necessarily unimportant!

+In order to estimate the popularity of the wikipedia articles, we came up with some metrics, stemming from intuition and some good references ([1](https://en.wikipedia.org/wiki/Help:Drawing_attention_to_new_pages#How_do_I_get_others_to_notice_the_page_I_just_created?)) and ([2](https://en.wikipedia.org/wiki/Wikipedia:Pageview_statistics#What_factors_can_increase_a_page's_viewing?)) became good indicators to select our candidates.

+4 characteristics of an article could be used to identify the popularity of an article:
-* page views
+* [x] page references
-* page references
+* [x] page views
-* article length
-* external links
+* [x] external links

-Also, it should be noted that certain conflicts *(Rohingya, ...)*  which were unknown a couple of years ago, have become of increasing interest.
-Possible future directions include:
-* finding a way to show this increasing in interest over the years if possible
-* Highlight media included in the references of popular vs unpopular articles: *Which top domains are mentioned?
-What kind of media are present?*
+* [x] article length

 # Research questions

+* How can we develop a metric of popularity to rank Wikipedia pages?
 * Does current knowledge or media coverage correlate with the most popular Wikipedia pages?
-* How to provide an unbiased source of information?
-Would the extrapolation and the presentation of less known wikipedia articles provide an unbiased source of information?
-* What are the respective contributions to such popular pages from parts of the world? (to be discussed)
+* Are popular articles always important?

 # Dataset

 * **Wikipedia pages content**: data size and format: 64.2 G in one single .xml file
-* **API** to get views
+* **pageview API** to get views

 # Pipeline